 |MSU, Faculty of Physics, Russia, 119991, Moscow, GSP-1, 1-2 Leninskiye Gory|

-Dean - Prof. Nikolay N. Sysoev
+Dean: Prof. Nikolay N. Sysoev

 Physics first arose as a science that describes Laws of Nature using precise mathematical methods.
 Physical laws govern all our beautiful planet, all nature, both animate and inanimate, as well as the Solar system and the entire Universe.
 That is why physics has played an enormous role in the development of human civilization.
-Everything people use today, such as electricity, X-ray methods, radioactivity, aircraft, computers, etc. is has something to do with discoveries made by physicists.
+Everything people use today, such as electricity, X-ray methods, radioactivity, aircraft, lasers, computers, mobile phones, quantum technologies, etc. is has something to do with discoveries made by physicists.
 Methods of physics research play a significant role in all natural and engineering sciences.

 Physicists study Laws of Nature, the only right and genuine ones, as they are determined by Nature itself.
 Knowledge of Laws of Nature is important not only for physicists, it is indispensable for researchers in all fields, including the Humanities, Economics and Social Sciences.